-TOEFL Junior® scores are mapped to the Common European Framework of Reference (CEFR) so you can use them for international benchmarking of your students’ English proficiency levels.
+TOEFL Junior® scores are mapped to the CEFR so you can use them for international benchmarking of your students’ English proficiency levels.

 The table below shows the TOEFL Junior Speaking scores mapped to their respective CEFR levels.

 |Section||CEFR Level Below A2||CEFR Level A2||CEFR Level B1||CEFR Level B2|